TheBookOfDale/thebookofdale.github.io/_posts/2025-10-01-power-bi-theme.md

 For Contoso, we kept the background white (`#FFFFFF`) for clarity, but added a subtle gray wallpaper with 5% transparency to give reports a professional, branded feel without distracting from the data.

+For more advanced layouts, you can [design custom backgrounds and icons in PowerPoint](/posts/power-bi-backgrounds-icons/) and apply them instead of or in addition to what is set here.

 > 💡 **Tip:** Keep page backgrounds subtle.
 High‑contrast or busy images can make charts hard to read.

 ---

-## 🔍 Step 7 — Style the Filter Pane
+## 🔍 Step 7 — Customize the Power BI Filter Pane

 The **Filter Pane** is where users interact with report filters, so it deserves the same branding attention as visuals and text.